Database Files and Filegroups

 SQL Server files can grow automatically from their originally specified size.
 When you define a file, you can specify a specific growth increment.
 Every time the file is filled, it increases its size by the growth increment.
-If there are multiple files in a filegroup, they will not autogrow until all the files are full.
-Growth then occurs in a round-robin fashion using proportional fill.
+If there are multiple files in a filegroup, they won't autogrow until all the files are full.

 Each file can also have a maximum size specified.
-If a maximum size is not specified, the file can continue to grow until it has used all available space on the disk.
-This feature is especially useful when SQL Server is used as a database embedded in an application where the user does not have convenient access to a system administrator.
+If a maximum size isn't specified, the file can continue to grow until it has used all available space on the disk.
+This feature is especially useful when SQL Server is used as a database embedded in an application where the user doesn't have convenient access to a system administrator.
 The user can let the files autogrow as required to reduce the administrative burden of monitoring free space in the database and manually allocating additional space.

 For more information on transaction log file management, see Manage the size of the transaction log file.